apcwp/cf-SpringBootTrader/docs/lab_pushquote.md

   > Manifest files are generated as part of the build.
 They are placed in `springboottrades-quotes/build`

-2. When the script has finished, set the `CF_TARGET` environment variable in both applications to the API endpoint of your Elastic Runtime instance (as in `https://api.example.com`), then restage the applications so that the changes will take effect.
+2. When the script has finished, set the `CF_TARGET` environment variable in both applications to the API endpoint of your Elastic Runtime instance (as in `https://api.example.com` if using PWS this is `https://api.run.pivotal.io` ), then restage the applications so that the changes will take effect.

   ```
   $ cf set-env quotes CF_TARGET https://api.cloudfoundry.com